 What I later found out was that Howard had been well known in the role of a kind of spy for M Goulot who had mostly enemies in the language teaching staff.
 My new colleagues now assumed that I was going to follow in the footsteps of Howard and the first year I didn’t really get any real friends among the fairly large group of English, German, Spanish and Russian teachers.
 Little by little they discovered that I was in no way beholden to Goulot.
 I hadn’t even been aware of Howard’s role as a ‘spy’ for the boss, whatever that might have amounted to.

-The interaction between my colleagues was by no means drab, mostly due to the sneaky maneuvering of an Austrian German teacher, Gertrude, a woman who had it in her head to become the super boss since M. Goulot was a tippler.
+The interaction between my colleagues was by no means drab, mostly due to the sneaky maneuvering of an Austrian German teacher, Gertrude, a woman who had it in her head to become the super boss since M. Goulot was a tippler, and so could possibly have been made to seem incompetent.
 John’s nickname for him was M. Glugelug.
 He had even installed a refrigerator in his office, and this was of course the big joke in the language department.

 All the teachers were supposed to be native speakers and after hearing my American English, M. Goulot immediately accepted me as one.

 Gertrude, the flamboyant German teacher, had M. Baron, an elderly and very distinguished gentleman, at the tip of her fingers.
 Or so she thought.
 She had charmed him and they used to go horseback riding together.
 Gertrude was a singer of opera class and when she realized that I was an opera lover, she tried to make me believe that the one reason why she had not been allotted the part of Carmen on a certain occasion was because her voice was too high.
 Well…, be that as it may, she did have some sort of lively charm and she spoke French with the speed of lightning, and also very correctly.
-Be she ever so scheming and untrustworthy, what I disliked the most about her was her unlimited ambition and need to dominate.
-At whatever the cost might be.
-She would step on anyone’s neck.
-If it broke, she would say “hoppla” (Free from the Threepenny Opera)
+Be she ever so scheming and untrustworthy, what I disliked the most about her was her unlimited ambition and need to dominate — at whatever the cost might be.
+She would step on anyone’s neck and, if it broke, she would say “hoppla” (Free from the Threepenny Opera)

 However, she did indeed add color, of sorts, to the set-up of the language department, and since she never did me any personal harm, I stayed on superficial good terms with her.
 Whatever she was, she was not a bore, as she trilled and danced her way through the corridors of our building.